Dakalanka/enterprise-branch-network-lab/troubleshooting-case-study.md

 2. **Explicit bidirectional deny** — block both directions outright, since in practice most VLAN isolation policies of this kind are intended to fully segment two groups from each other rather than allow one-way asymmetric access.

 **Decision:** Option 2 was implemented, as it matched the practical intent of the policy (segment Sales and Management entirely) without introducing reflexive ACL complexity that wasn't otherwise needed in this design.
+Also added a line to ALC to prevent HQ-1 Mgmt VLAN from accessing Branch-Sales VLAN.

 ```
 access-list 100 deny ip 10.10.10.0 0.0.0.255 10.10.30.0 0.0.0.255
 access-list 100 deny ip 10.10.30.0 0.0.0.255 10.10.10.0 0.0.0.255
+access-list 100 deny ip 10.10.30.0 0.0.0.255 10.20.10.0 0.0.0.255
 access-list 100 permit ip any any
 ```